 Trinity is a member of the National Association of Social workers (NASW).
 She is the mother of two teens and an autism mom.
 Special interests include ADHD, autism spectrum disorder, and trauma.

-Anthony Arthur, MA
+Anthony Arthur, LPC

 Anthony Arthur, MA, Provisionally Licensed Counselor received his Bachelor of Arts degree in Psychology from West Virginia University as a member of PSI-CHI, the international honor society in psychology.
 He then completed his Masters of Arts Degree in Clinical Mental Health Counseling from Marshall University as a member of Chi Sigma Iota, the international honor society in counseling.